 ASNM Continuing Education Credit: ASNM is an ABRET approved provider of continuing education for their IONM related credentials.
 ABRET is the credentialing board for Electroencephalographic (EEG) Technologists, Evoked Potential (EP) Technologists, and Neurophysiologic Intraoperative Monitoring (CNIM) Technologists, Long Term Monitoring (CLTM) Technologists, and Autonomic Testing Professionals (CAP).
 Such crediting, however, should not be construed by program participants as endorsement of any type of instruments or supplies mentioned or involved in these presentations.
 Please be advised that for continuing education hours to apply towards the EEG test, they must be ASET CEUs; however, ASNM CEUs are eligible for the recertification of the EEG credential as well as towards CNIM and EP credentials and recertification.

 To receive credit, you must take the evaluation at the end of the webinar.
 The evaluation will pop-up after the webinar has finished.
 Once you take the webinar the system will send you your attendance certificate.
 American Society of Neurophysiological Monitoring (ASNM).
-Please be advised it can take up to (6) six months to process CME credit.

 If you need to close out of the webinar, please use the “X” in the webinar window – see picture below. *For more information on ASNM CEUs, please visit www.ASNM.org/ASNMCEUs.
 These CEUs are recognized and accepted by ABRET, however, ASET does not track these credits in their transcript system.
 It is your personal responsibility to do so.

 If you have any questions or issue, please contact ASNM directly at Info@ASNM.org or call (630) 832-1300.

 George Jallo, MD, has disclosed no relevant financial relationships.